Australia orders recall of further 1.1 million cars fitted with Takata air bags

 The air bags must be replaced by Dec.
 31, 2020, or the manufacturers will face fines of A$1.1 million ($857,000) per breach of the order.

-Once complete, the Australian Consumer and Competition Commission said vehicles from manufactures including Audi (NSUG.DE), Ford (F.N), Volkswagen (VOWG_p.DE) and Toyota (7203.T) would be recalled at a later, unspecified date.
+Once complete, the Australian Consumer and Competition Commission said vehicles from manufactures including Audi , Ford, Volkswagen and Toyota would be recalled at a later, unspecified date.

 Pressure is growing on manufacturers globally to meet recall timetables.